orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 #### TIC 36883123

 `has_etv = Y?`.
-The trend of primary is opposite of the one of secondary.
+Anti-correlated timings: The trend of primary is opposite of the one of secondary.
 Only 2 sectors of data.

-Other targets whose primary eclipse trend is opposite of the secondary eclipse trend, but have no clear long-term non-linear trend (possibly due to lack of data)
-TIC 57297550 , TIC 440051305, TIC 11546041
+Other targets with anti-correlated timings, but have no clear long-term non-linear trend (possibly due to lack of data) TIC 57297550 , TIC 440051305, TIC 11546041

 <img src="results_assets/oc_plot_tic36883123.png" width=429 height=323 alt="oc_plot_tic36883123.png">